A Thousand Barrels a Second: Summary

 The book draws attention to the numerical significance of the 2006 global oil production figure: 86 Moilbbl of crude oil per day is equivalent to one thousand barrels per second.
 He believes the transcendence of this consumption threshold marks the beginning of a historically significant "energy break point" when oil's dominant position as a primary energy source is no longer tenable.
 The book examines industrial society's "addiction" to oil in its past, present and future aspects.
 The history of humankind's ongoing adoption and abandonment of energy sources – wood, coal, tallow, whale oil, kerosene, etc. – illustrates a "evolutionary energy cycle".
 This cycle is evident today in the problems facing the oil industry.
 At the time of the book's publication, various factors – ranging from unrest in the Middle East, a "demand shock" from India and China, exceptionally elevated energy commodity prices and climate change anxiety – weakened oil's leadership amongst all primary energy sources.
 The author does not commit to the inevitability of any one particular future outcome, but paints various scenarios that could lead to a peaceful and profitable resolution of the break point.

 History

-In order to properly comprehend the nature of the current oil break point, the author begins his exposition with a historical study of the dominant energy sources before the oil age.
+The author begins his exposition with a historical study of the dominant energy sources before the oil age.
 He depicts, for instance, the displacement of one fuel source by another (i.e. tallow—spermaceti—kerosene as illumination; wood—coal—oil as a primary fuel) and demonstrates how the story of energy is inextricably linked with economic development and rising living standards.

 The author furthermore surveys the history of the oil industry itself from its inception, including the rise and breakup of Rockefeller's Standard Oil, the curious origins of Saudi Aramco, and Winston Churchill's fateful decision for the British Navy to switch from coal to oil.
 Emergent from this historical retrospective is the compelling argument that oil is not exempt from the same stages of rise and fall experienced by other previously dominant energy sources.